michaelsuzukisagi/Fetch/readme.md

 |   ├── test                    # Test code.
 ├── /target/                    # Project output location.
 │   ├── /public/                # The directory which all content is stored to.
-│   │   ├── mytest.html         # The html that is captured by the utility
-│   │   ├── /content/           # The directory of all the assets(js, css and images).